 The Kigali Agreement is significant because it addresses the vital question of HFCs.
-HFCs are powerful greenhouse gases and to mitigate climate change, it is essential that countries strive to reduce and gradually
+HFCs are powerful greenhouse gases and to mitigate climate change, countries must strive to reduce and gradually phase out their production and usage.
+Hence, the Kigali Agreement assumes significance.
+The important features of this agreement are briefly described below.

-- It is a legally binding agreement between the signatories.
-And, there are non-compliance measures to ensure its implementation. - It sets different targets for countries depending upon the states of development, different socioeconomic constraints, and varying technological and scientific capacities. - The Kigali Agreement upholds the principle of Common but Differentiated Responsibilities and Respective Capabilities. - The agreement classifies the signatory parties into three as per the phase-down schedules to freeze and reduce the production of HFCs. - The first group consists of developed countries, led by the US and the European Union countries, that would have started the phase-down of HFCs by 2019, and reduce the level to 15% of 2012 level by the year 2036. - The second group consists of developing economies such as China, Brazil and also some African States that will start the phase-down by 2024 and decrease it to 20% of 2021 levels by the year 2045. - The third group (in which India is placed) consists of developing economies and also some of the hottest nations, that will start the phase-down by 2028 and reduce the level to 15% of 2024-26 levels by the year 2047.
+- 1. It is a legally binding agreement between the signatories.
+And, there are non-compliance measures to ensure its implementation. - 2.
+It sets different targets for countries depending upon the states of development, different socioeconomic constraints, and varying technological and scientific capacities. - 3.
+The Kigali Agreement upholds the principle of Common but Differentiated Responsibilities and Respective Capabilities. - 4.
+The agreement classifies the signatory parties into three as per the phase-down schedules to freeze and reduce the production of HFCs. - The first group consists of developed countries, led by the US and the European Union countries, that would have started the phase-down of HFCs by 2019, and reduce the level to 15% of 2012 level by the year 2036. - The second group consists of developing economies such as China, Brazil, and also some African States that will start the phase-down by 2024 and decrease it to 20% of 2021 levels by the year 2045. - The third group (in which India is placed) consists of developing economies and also some of the hottest nations, that will start the phase-down by 2028 and reduce the level to 15% of 2024-26 levels by the year 2047.
 Examples: Pakistan, Iran, Saudi Arabia.